The GALAH Survey: Chemical tagging and chrono-chemodynamics of accreted halo stars with GALAH+ DR3 and $Gaia$ eDR3: Data: GALAH+ DR3 and its Value-Added-catalogues (VACs)

 For this study, we use the chemical abundance data from GALAH+ DR3 \citep{Buder2021} together with the spatial and astrometric information from the \Gaia mission \citep{Gaia-Collaboration2016}, namely \Gaia eDR3 \citep{Brown2021}, and include corrections of parallax zero points \citep{Lindegren2021a, Lindegren2021b}.

 GALAH+ DR3 provides elemental abundances based on high-resolution ($R \sim 28\,000$) spectra from the four optical bands of the HERMES spectrograph \citep{Sheinis2015} at the Anglo-Australian Telescope.
 In brief, stellar parameters ($T_\text{eff}$, $\log g$, [Fe/H], $v_\text{mic}$, $v_\text{broad}$, and $v_\text{rad}$) and abundances for up to 30 different elements are estimated using our modified version of the spectrum synthesis code Spectroscopy Made Easy \citep[\textsc{sme}][]{Valenti1996, Piskunov2017} and 1D \textsc{marcs} model atmospheres \citep{Gustafsson2008}.
 Eleven elements are computed in non-LTE \citep{Amarsi2020}, the others in local thermodynamic equilibrium (LTE).
 Combining GALAH+ DR3 with \Gaia eDR3 provides a dataset with chemical abundances for up to 30 different elements and kinematic as well as dynamic properties and isochrone interpolated stellar ages for 678\,324 spectra of 588\,571 stars.
 Here, we use the value-added-catalogues (VACs) of stellar ages and dynamics provided as part of GALAH+ DR3 \citep{Buder2021}.
-In line with the VAC of dynamics, we use distances $D_\varpi$ selected in the following quality order: If available in the age VAC, we use distance estimates from BSTEP \citep[a Bayesian isochrone interpolation tool used as part of GALAH+ DR3][]{Sharma2018}; otherwise we use photogeometric or geometric distances provided by \citet{BailerJones2021}: